 2,601 Article Edits

 Daniel is a featured author with VisiHow.
 Daniel has achieved the level of "Lieutenant" with 24,290 points.
-Daniel has started 69 articles and made 2,601 article edits.
+Daniel has started 69 articles (including this one) and has also made 2,601 article edits.
 17,578 people have read Daniel's article contributions.